Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

           working in Git.

-In the following, we will assume as an example that you want to implement a feature in Godot's project manager, which is coded in the `editor/project_manager.cpp` file.
+In the following, we will assume as an example that you want to implement a feature in Pandemonium's project manager, which is coded in the `editor/project_manager.cpp` file.

 Branching